newjersey/navigator.business.nj.gov/content/src/fundings/nj-ignite.md

 ---
 filename: nj-ignite
 name: NJ Ignite
+displayName: ignite
 urlSlug: nj-ignite
-displayName: NJ Ignite
 id: nj-ignite
+sidebarCardBodyText: NJ Ignite provides rent support for technology and life sciences startups that are moving to an approved collaborative workspace.
 openDate: ""
 dueDate: ""
-summaryDescriptionMd: NJ Ignite provides rent support for technology startups that are moving to an approved collaborative workspace.
+summaryDescriptionMd: NJ Ignite provides rent support for technology and life sciences startups that are moving to an approved collaborative workspace.
 callToActionLink: https://www.njeda.com/njignite
 callToActionText: Learn more
 fundingType: grant